syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 ---
-title: Merge Documents | Syncfusion
+title: Merge PDF Documents | Syncfusion
 description: Learn how to merge or combine multiple PDF documents as one and how to import pages from one document to another using Syncfusion .NET PDF library
 platform: file-formats
 control: PDF